 He says a Dr. Blanche Schwarzman shall visit them.
 Humbert says he's "afraid" he has nothing to tell her, and Quilty says "afraid" is Freudian lingo.
 And that's about it.
 Quilty asserts again that there will be a visitor the day after next and hangs up.
 Thus the immediate fleeing of Beardsley by Humbert and Lolita.

 Eventually Humbert has a conversation with a woman named Pratt, at the school, who, describing him as being an old-fashioned Continental father, relates how "the onset of sexual maturing" seems to be giving Dolly Haze some trouble.
-She describes Lolita as bright but her marks are getting worse and worse.
+She tells him that Lolita is bright but her marks are getting worse and worse.
 Lighting a cigarette, she runs through some of the dialogue transferred here to Quilty.
-Lolita's mind wanders.
-She sighs a good deal in class.
-Chews gum vehemently.
-Handles books gracefully.
-Voice pleasant.
-Giggles rather often.
-A little dreamy.
-Has private jokes of her own.
-Etc. etc. She wants to know if Dolly has been instructed in the process of mammalian reproduction, for Dolly remains morbidly uninterested in sexual matters, "or, to be exact, represses her curiosity in order to save her ignorance and self-dignity".
-They advise she have a chat with a doctor on the facts of life, be allowed to date, and that Humbert un-veto her nonparticipation in the dramatic group.
+She relates that Lolita's mind wanders, she sighs a good deal in class, chews gum vehemently, giggles rather often, is little dreamy, and has private jokes of her own.
+She wants to know if Dolly has been instructed in the process of mammalian reproduction, for Dolly remains morbidly uninterested in sexual matters, "or, to be exact, represses her curiosity in order to save her ignorance and self-dignity".
+It's advised Lolita have a chat with a doctor on the facts of life, be allowed to date, and that Humbert un-veto her nonparticipation in the dramatic group.
 "She was such a perfect little nymph in the try-out..."
 When Humbert seems reticent, and argues that Lolita is a normal and happy child, Miss Pratt reveals that teachers and schoolmates find Lolita to be antagonistic, dissatisfied, cagey--"and everybody wonders why you are so firmly opposed to all the natural recreations of a normal child."

 Humbert agrees to let Lolita be in the play as long as all male parts are taken by females.